 remembered the rumor that I had beaten some kid to shreds in the

 but they also knew I was quiet, moody and that I looked hostile all the time.
 They

-knew I got in frequent trouble with a certain administrator due to my authority issues.
+knew I got in frequent trouble with Mr. Murphy, one of the administrators, due to my authority issues.
 They

 A simple way to explain

 my SJS situation would be to use Rudolph the Red-Nosed Reindeer